pragma-/Plang/README.md

 delete | deletes a key from a Map

 ### Variables
-    VariableDeclaration ::= "var" Identifier Initializer?
+    VariableDeclaration ::= "var" Identifier (":" Type)?
+Initializer?
     Initializer         ::= "=" Statement

 Variables are explicitly declared with the `var` keyword, followed by an identifier.
+The identifier may be optionally followed by a type annotation, which is a colon followed by a type description.
 Variables declarations may optionally have an initializer that assigns a default value.
-Without an initializer, the value of variables will default to `null`, which has type `Null`.
+Without an initializer, the value of variables will default to `null`.

 The `var` statement returns the value of the variable.